BigglesZX/django-simpleinliner/README.md

 By default `simpleinliner` will silently fail (including an empty tag if using `inlinejs` or `inlinecss`) if the specified path doesn't exist.
 You can force it to raise an exception by setting `SIMPLEINLINER_RAISE_EXCEPTIONS` to `True` in your project settings.

+## Credits

+Since version 0.2.5 this library bundles version 1.16 of the [`html`](https://pypi.org/project/html/) library (in `html.py`), as that library does not correctly install itself in modern python/setuptools environments and cannot be correctly imported.

 ## Issues, Suggestions, Contributions

 ...are welcome on GitHub.
 Thanks for your interest in `simpleinliner`!